Sometimes the simplest things in life are some of the best. Here are a few of my favourite simple things:

 - Romania – Where else can you dance the night away at the Dracula Disco?

 - Russia – I was depressed during this trip, so didn’t really get to enjoy it.
-In selfies I took my face is gaunt because I had lost so much weight due to illness. (there are photos here)
+In selfies I took, my face is gaunt because I had lost so much weight due to illness.

 - Switzerland – the organization nut in me loved that all of the clocks were synchronized and trains arrived on time to the minute